WuBingzheng/itoaaa/README.md

 Compared to [standard format](https://doc.rust-lang.org/std/fmt/index.html), this is much faster (about 5X).

 Compared to [`itoa`](https://docs.rs/itoa) crate which prints to an internal buffer, this crate prints to specified buffer directly.
 In some cases, this avoids one memory copy which is as expensive as the conversion itself.

-Compared to [`itoap`](https://docs.rs/itoap) crate which also prints to specified buffer, this crate has similar APIs and performance.
-They are different implementation algorithms.
+Compared to [`itoap`](https://docs.rs/itoap) crate which also prints to specified buffer, this crate has same functionality and similar APIs.
+They are different implementation algorithms, and this crate is slightly faster.

 # Usage

 There are four APIs.
-Two of them are safe, while the other two are unsafe because they do not check the length of specified buffer or string, but they are slightly faster.
+Two of them are safe, while the other two are unsafe because they do not check the length of specified slice or string, but they are slightly faster.

-Use [`write_to_slice`] to print to buffer:
+Use [`write_to_slice`] to print to slice:

 ```rust
 let mut buf: [u8; 10] = [0; 10];